Early release content will be available to view now. All sessions will be individually CPD accredited. Log in to watch.

 Speaker Dr Nick Murch

-Dr Nick Murch Consultant physician in acute medicine and medical education, Royal Free Hospital
+Dr Nick Murch Consultant physician in acute medicine and medical education, Royal Free London NHS Foundation Trust

 Speaker Dr Vicky Price